NGL Energy Partners (NYSE:NGL) Price Target Raised to $2.25

-NGL Energy Partners (NYSE:NGL) had its price objective lifted by stock analysts at Wells Fargo & Company from $2.00 to $2.25 in a report issued on Thursday, Price Targets.com reports.
-The brokerage presently has an “underweight” rating on the oil and gas company’s stock.
-Wells Fargo & Company‘s price objective suggests a potential upside of 5.14% from the company’s previous close.
+NGL Energy Partners (NYSE:NGL) had its price objective raised by Wells Fargo & Company from $2.00 to $2.25 in a research report issued on Wednesday, Benzinga reports.
+The firm currently has an “underweight” rating on the oil and gas company’s stock.
+Wells Fargo & Company‘s target price would indicate a potential downside of 0.44% from the company’s current price.

-A number of other research analysts have also recently issued reports on NGL.
-UBS Group raised shares of NGL Energy Partners from a “sell” rating to a “neutral” rating and increased their target price for the company from $2.00 to $3.00 in a report on Thursday, February 18th.
+Several other analysts have also weighed in on the stock.
 Zacks Investment Research raised shares of NGL Energy Partners from a “strong sell” rating to a “hold” rating in a report on Wednesday, April 7th.
-Two analysts have rated the stock with a sell rating and five have issued a hold rating to the company’s stock.
+UBS Group raised shares of NGL Energy Partners from a “sell” rating to a “neutral” rating and raised their price objective for the stock from $2.00 to $3.00 in a report on Thursday, February 18th.
+Two investment analysts have rated the stock with a sell rating and five have assigned a hold rating to the company.
 The company currently has a consensus rating of “Hold” and a consensus target price of $4.29.

 NGL Energy Partners Company Profile